SashaSaran/JustEatTest_BMO/README.md

 ## Feature with 3 Scenarios

+Note: @Then are using the same Java Code as all three scenarios should end at the same result

 ### First Scenario

-First Scenario was given within the assignement, it was implemented within cumcumber as seen below
+First Scenario was given within the assignement, it was implemented within cumcumber and can be found within the `features.features`

-Note: @Then are using the same Java Code as all three scenarios should end at the same result

 ```
   @First